Android1994/OpenCV2-Cookbook/README.md

 # OpenCV2-Cookbook
-some code in OpenCV2 Cookbook
+some codes in OpenCV2 Cookbook